September 04, 2020 5 min read

 Drying Decorative Pillows

-Just like washing instructions come printed on the care-label, many manufacturers put drying instructions in there too.
-It is okay for the generally machine-safe fabrics like cotton or linen to be dried in a dryer.
+Just like washing instructions that come printed on the care-label, many manufacturers also include specific drying instructions, too.
+It is perfectly fine for most generally machine-safe fabrics like cotton or linen to be dried in a dryer.

 For the more delicate fabrics like silk and other loose-knit fabrics, if the care label hasn’t specified how to dry them, it’s always best to hang them up to air dry.
-Or you could use the safest option of laying them flat until they’ve thoroughly dried.
+You can also use the safest option of laying them flat until they’ve thoroughly dried as well if you choose.

 Tips to Keep Your Throw Pillows Clean Longer